You are here

 - the New Zealand Medsafe Suspected Medicine Adverse Reaction Search

-- the UK Medicines and Healthcare products Regulatory Agency Drug Analysis Prints
+- the UK Medicines and Healthcare products Regulatory Agency Interactive Drug Analysis Profiles

 - the US Food and Drug Administration FDA Adverse Event Reporting System (FAERS).